majed08/service-my-wallet-v3/README.md

 All endpoints present in the API documentation above are supported in Blockchain Wallet API V2.
 The differences between two are:

-  * The "consolidate addresses" endpoint has been omitted
+  * The "consolidate addresses" 1AtFg8BpmnuHUZvrGfNyS6dM7DBwiR6Bpq**endpoint has been omitted

 All endpoints can be called with `GET` or `POST`, and can only be accessed from `localhost`.